cloudfoundry-incubator/quarks-operator/docs/testing.md

 Currently only the CI scripts for integration tests clean up unused mutatingwebhookconfigurations.

-		kubectl get mutatingwebhookconfiguration -oname | xargs -n 1 kubectl delete

-### Upload Operator Image

-Template rendering for BOSH jobs is done at deployment time by the operator binary.
-Therefore the operator docker image needs to be made available to Kubernetes cluster.

-For running integration tests locally against minikube, we switch to minikubes docker daemon, build the binary, copy it to a docker image and finally start the tests:

-    eval `minikube docker-env`
-    bin/build; bin/build-nobuild-image
-    bin/test-integration

-The image source can be configured by these environment variables:

-    DOCKER_IMAGE_ORG
-    DOCKER_IMAGE_REPOSITORY
-    DOCKER_IMAGE_TAG

 ## End-to-End

 The e2e tests are meant to test acceptance scenarios.
 They are written from an end user perspective.